MaheshKumar1533/OLX_clone/README.md

-# STUDYSWAP - Django Marketplace Application
+# STUDISWAP - Django Marketplace Application

 A full-featured marketplace application built with Django, where users can buy and sell products through a modern, intuitive platform.